akhinos/cf4k8s-networking/README.md

 #### Changes in Ingress Envoy config

-The Istio documentation contains information on how-to retrieve the current configuration of the Sidecar and Ingress Envoys in a cluster using [istioctl](https://istio.io/latest/docs/ops/diagnostic-tools/istioctl/).
+The Istio documentation contains information on how-to retrieve the current configuration of the Sidecar and Ingress Envoys using [istioctl](https://istio.io/latest/docs/ops/diagnostic-tools/istioctl/).
 Make sure that the istioctl version matches the Istio version.
 It is also possible to directly use envoy's admin endpoint on port 15000.
 For example, dump config via a GET on `/config_dump` or examine endpoints via a GET on `/clusters?format=json`

-1. Envoy will pick up ingress spec from Istio to map a host name to a service name
+1. Envoy will pick up ingress spec from Istio to map a host name to a service name.
 2. A route entry is added so that the Ingress Envoy knows how a host name is mapped to a service name.
    Request headers are added that will be forwarded to the cf app.
 The route has a reference to the cluster.